menloresearch/litellm/ui/README.md

 - Ensure both `docs/` and `litellm-dashboard/` have `package.json`
 - Check if dependencies install correctly
 - Try building each app separately first
+- **Multi-stage builds**: If one stage fails, check specific stage logs

 ### Routes Not Working
 - Check nginx.conf for routing issues